sonic-net/SONiC/doc/mgmt/Management Framework.md

 ###### 3.2.2.7.2 Design

-Requests from Northbound Interfaces (NBI) are processed by Translib public APIs – Create, Replace, Update, Delete, (CRUD) and Get - that call a specific method on app modules.
-The app modules call Transformer APIs to translate the request, then use the translated data to proceed to DB/CVL layer to set or get data.
-If an app module is not registered to Translib, the **common app** is used as a default application module to generically handle both SET (CRUD) and GET, and Subscribe requests with Transformer.
+Requests from Northbound Interfaces (NBI) are processed by Translib public APIs – Create, Replace, Update, Delete, (CRUD) and Get - that call a specific method on the common app module.
+The common app calls Transformer APIs to translate the request, then use the translated data to proceed to DB/CVL layer to set or get data in Redis DB.
+The **common app** as a default application module generically handles both SET (CRUD) and GET, and Subscribe requests with Transformer.
+Note that a specific app module can be registered to the Translib to handle the requests if needed.

 ![Transformer Design](images/transformer_design.PNG)